📬 Daily Brief: Musk gets the funds

 Here’s what you need to know

-Musk got $7 billion in funding for Twitter.
+Elon Musk secured $7 billion in funding to buy Twitter.
 Larry Ellison, Oracle co-founder and Tesla board member, is pitching in $1 billion.
-Musk is expected to serve as interim CEO once the deal closes.

-Rate hikes didn’t go over well… Stocks slumped on Wall Street, with the Nasdaq having its worst day since November 2020.
-Meanwhile, the pound dropped in value as the Bank of England raised rates amid fears of stagflation.
+Rate hikes didn’t go over well… Stocks slumped on Wall Street, with the Nasdaq and Dow indices having their worst days since 2020.

 …but oil’s doing swell.
-Prices rose to their highest since March, with Shell’s quarterly profits almost tripling, buoyed by an OPEC+ output ratification and a US plan to replenish crude reserves later this year.
+Prices rose to their highest since March, buoyed by an OPEC+ output ratification and a US plan to replenish crude reserves later this year.

-China’s services sector activity hit a two-year low.
-The EU Chamber of Commerce warned that Beijing’s zero-covid policy, which has caused steep market contraction, could also lead to foreign investment withdrawal.
+The US publishes April’s jobs report.
+The data are released at 8.30am US eastern time today, and growth is expected to remain strong.

-Nearly 15 million people have died from covid.
-The WHO estimated that death tolls have been undercounted in many countries, with India seeing nearly one third of deaths globally.
+Boeing is moving its headquarters to the Washington area.
+The company is shifting from Chicago to Arlington, Virginia, because of “proximity to our customers and stakeholders.”

 What to watch for

-Hong Kong will put on a show of “democracy” on Sunday (May 8) when a tiny group of electors votes for a single Beijing-approved candidate who is all but guaranteed a victory for the top job of chief executive.
+Hong Kong will put on a show of “democracy” on Sunday (May 8) when a tiny group of electors votes for a single Beijing-approved candidate who is all but guaranteed the job of chief executive.

 Preordained elections are hallmarks of authoritarian regimes.
 But Lee’s appointment is also significant for another reason: he’ll be the city’s first chief executive without an extensive civil service or business background.
-His law enforcement pedigree suggests national security issues to be China’s top priority for Hong Kong.
+His law enforcement pedigree suggests national security issues are China’s top priority for Hong Kong.

 How to drink sustainably